emmanuelperotto/pismo-test/README.md

 ## **api/services**

-Here is the brain, the core functionality is written here.
+Here is the brain, the core use cases is written here.
 Files here will be responsible for use cases like: Create a Transaction and an Account

 ## **api/controllers**